microsoft/api-guidelines/Guidelines.md

 APIs SHOULD use this format even if they are not using other OData constructs.

 The error response MUST be a single JSON object.
-This object MUST have a name/value pair named "error."
+This object MUST have a name/value pair named "error".
 The value MUST be a JSON object.

-This object MUST contain name/value pairs with the names "code" and "message," and it MAY contain name/value pairs with the names "target," "details" and "innererror."
+This object MUST contain name/value pairs with the names "code" and "message", and it MAY contain name/value pairs with the names "target", "details" and "innererror."

 The value for the "code" name/value pair is a language-independent string.
 Its value is a service-defined error code that SHOULD be human-readable.
 This code serves as a more specific indicator of the error than the HTTP error code specified in the response.
-Services SHOULD have a relatively small number (about 20) of possible values for "code," and all clients MUST be capable of handling all of them.
+Services SHOULD have a relatively small number (about 20) of possible values for "code", and all clients MUST be capable of handling all of them.
 Most services will require a much larger number of more specific error codes, which are not interesting to all clients.
 These error codes SHOULD be exposed in the "innererror" name/value pair as described below.
 Introducing a new value for "code" that is visible to existing clients is a breaking change and requires a version increase.